drug-design/course/docs/chapters/structure-based-design.md

 ### Docking Treatments

-Docking treatments are very useful for assessing the quality of candidate prototypes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/docking-treatments-663627e2'><i class='fa fa-play' aria-hidden='true'></i></button>Docking treatments are very useful for assessing the quality of candidate prototypes.
 If the ligand is a known active molecule, docking simulations allow us to identify its bioactive conformation.
 If the ligand is a candidate molecule, the docking allows us to analyze how it fits to the receptor.
 The best-docked compounds can be used as leads for further design and optimization.
 *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.